 All correspondence, statements and records relating to individual complaints will be kept confidential except where access is requested by the Secretary of State, a school inspector, or under another legal authority.

 Publication

-This Complaints Policy has been ratified by the Governing Body, and will be reviewed annually.
-It will be published on the School's website and provided to parents and students on request by the School's office.
 A copy of this Complaints Policy will be provided to a Complainant when a concern, difficulty or complaint is first raised.

 Stage 1: Concerns and Difficulties